c-enti/strawberry/docs/devcontainer_db.md

 # DevContainer Database Health Check System

+> **CURRENT FOCUS:** Basic resource verification utility to confirm database availability for application use.
+> **STATUS:** Initial implementation phase
+> **NEXT STEPS:** Complete core functionality for resource checks

+## IMMEDIATE TO-DOS

+### Must Complete Now

+1. Basic Resource Verification:

+   - [ ] Environment variable validation
+   - [ ] PostgreSQL service reachability
+   - [ ] Basic authentication check

+2. Essential Status Output:

+   - [ ] Clear UP/DOWN indicators
+   - [ ] Basic error reporting
+   - [ ] Standard exit codes (0,1,2)

+3. Minimal Documentation:
+   - [ ] Basic usage instructions
+   - [ ] Error interpretation guide

+---

+## Background: Purpose and Requirements

+The db health check script is a standalone utility tool that verifies whether all database-related system resources required by the application are available and properly configured.
+Its job is to check and report:

+- Whether the PostgreSQL database service (a required application resource) is running and reachable
+- Whether all required environment variables for database operation are present and valid
+- Whether the application will be able to establish database connectivity
+- Whether database authentication is configured correctly for application useiner Database Health Check System

 ## WHAT: Purpose and Requirements

 The db health check script provides a quick, direct, and actionable summary of the environment’s health.
 Its job is to check and report: